-Some fight, others flee over Texas’ immigration crackdown
+Opponents of Texas immigration disrupt legislative session

+Rinaldi, of Irving in suburban Dallas, and Blanco then began shouting at each other.
+A scuffle nearly ensued before other lawmakers separated the two.

+Monday’s protest was organized by activists who canvassed over Memorial Day weekend in Austin.
+They informed anxious immigrants about the rights they retain despite the law and urged grassroots resistance against it.

-AUSTIN, Texas (AP) - Abril Gallardo rode 15 hours in a van to urge fellow Hispanics living in the Texas capital of Austin to fight back against a new state law targeting “sanctuary cities,” an immigration crackdown reminiscent of one her home state of Arizona enacted a few years ago.
+Abril Gallardo rode 15 hours in a van to Austin to urge fellow Hispanics to fight back.

 “Fear motivated me to get involved,” said Gallardo, a 26-year-old Mexican native who entered the U.S. illegally at age 12.

-Under the Texas measure, which Gov. Greg Abbott signed this month, local police chiefs and sheriffs would be required - under the threat of jail and removal from office - to comply with federal requests to hold criminal suspects for possible deportation.
-Police officers would also have the option to ask the immigration status of anyone they stop.
-The bill was viewed as a crackdown on Austin and other “sanctuary cities,” a term that has no legal meaning but describes parts of the country where police are not tasked with helping enforce federal immigration law.

-The resistance in Texas is coming too late for a small portion of foreign-born residents who have begun evacuating the state, fearing policies that could make their ordinary lives more difficult.

-Their ranks are still too small to quantify, but a larger exodus - similar to that what occurred in Arizona - could have a profound effect on the Texas economy.
+But even as some vowed to fight, others have begun fleeing the state.
+Their ranks are still too small to quantify, but a larger exodus — similar to what occurred in Arizona — could have a profound effect on the Texas economy.
 The state has more than 1 million immigrants illegally in the country, according to the Migration Policy Institute.

 Some are abandoning Texas for more liberal states, where they feel safer - even if it means relinquishing lives they’ve spent years building.